Tommy-Nguyen-cpu/Stock-Prediction-NN/README.md

 # Stock-Prediction-NN
-Building a neural network to learn the patterns for a specific stock and make a prediction for the future price of the stock.
+Built a neural network to learn the patterns for a specific stock and make a prediction for the future price of the stock.